President Trump's "Trumponomics" - July 26th, Hour2

 They don't want to hear Steve Bannon's testimony.

-That's clear because even now when President Trump removed privilege on July 9th, Bannon's lawyer wrote another letter saying he wants to testify, wants to comply with the subpoena now.
+That's clear because even now, when President Trump removed privilege on July 9th, Bannon's lawyer wrote another letter saying he wants to testify.

-But he liked to do it publicly.
+But he'd like to do it publicly.

-They said, Oh no, no, you don't set the rules.
+They said, oh, no, no, you don't set the rules.

 And then they'll cut dice and slice it like they did with everybody else's.

-That's right, and not just the committee.
+And not just a committee.

 Remember, we have a television executive who is hired specifically to produce this circus of the hearings going on.